gyjin25/gyjin25.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economics at [University of Illinois, Urbana-Champaign (UIUC)](https://economics.illinois.edu).
+I am a PhD student in Economics at <a href="https://economics.illinois.edu" style="text-decoration:none;">University of Illinois, Urbana-Champaign (UIUC)</a>.

 My fields of interest are Econometrics and Machine Learning.